graymatterlabs/pingtree/README.md

 \* = will fire a maximum of *once* per execution

 ### Strategies
 This package provides a concept of "strategies" to decide which offer to send the lead to.
 A default set of strategies are provided out-of-the-box.
-The only require to provide your own strategies are that they implement the `GrayMatterLabs\PingTree\Contracts\Strategy` interface.
+The only requirement to providing your own strategies is that they implement the `GrayMatterLabs\PingTree\Contracts\Strategy` interface.

 ## Testing